Liedo/mjdemetra/README.md

 The variables ```output``` and ```rslts``` contain all the information resulting from the seasonal adjustment.
 While ```rslts``` is a Java object of the class ```CompositeResults```, the ```output``` variable is a Matlab structure containing the seasonally adjusted data (sa) and the non-adjusted data (nsa)

 The ```mjdemetra``` function can be used in many different ways.
 By default, the method 'TramoSeats' is used (with specification'RSAfull', unless otherwise stated.
 Also a  graph is plotted by default, displaying the following information:
--  1) raw data
+-  raw data
+-  adjusted data (seasonality and calendar effects have been eliminated)
--  2) adjusted data
+-  adjusted data without removing calendar effects
--  3) uncertainty around the seasonally adjusted data (and forecasts): it is based on an approximation  of the uncertainty around  the linearized data and it excludes parameter uncertainty
+-  uncertainty around the seasonally adjusted data (and forecasts): it is based on an approximation  of the uncertainty around  the linearized data and it excludes parameter uncertainty
--  5) outliers (LS stands for Level Shift, OA stands for Aditive Outlier)
+-  outliers (LS stands for Level Shift, OA stands for Aditive Outlier)

 ## Example